lokireddymanikantaredddy/car-rental.io/README.md

-this is a small project on car rental system
+this is a  project on car rental system